Sask. hospitalization rates for alcohol abuse 44 per cent higher than national average - Saskatoon | Globalnews.ca

 Approximately 80 per cent of Canadians drink in moderation, which is why new numbers released by the Canadian Institute for Health Information (CIHI) on hospitalizations related to the over-consumption of alcohol is so startling.

-That’s more than the number of Canadians admitted to hospital for heart attacks.

-“We found that alcohol is a growing health and social issue,” said Jean Harvey, Director of Canadian Population Health Initiative for CIHI.
+“We found that alcohol is a growing health and social issue,” Jean Harvey, director of Canadian Population Health Initiative for CIHI, said.

 The issue is most evident in the territories.
 Still, Saskatchewan’s hospitalization rates caused entirely by alcohol were 44 per cent higher than the national average.

-“People usually don’t go so far down a pathway if everything is going well in their lives,” said Tracy Muggli, Director of Mental Health and Addictions for the Saskatoon Health Region.
+“People usually don’t go so far down a pathway if everything is going well in their lives,” Tracy Muggli, director of mental health and addictions for the Saskatoon Health Region (SHR), said.

 “It’s usually because there’s other issues that are affecting them and they’re using alcohol to self-medicate.”